 Urology Of Greater Atlanta

 Hydration levels are important for your overall health, including sexual health.
-If your body is lacking proper hydration, it will experience side effects and complications.
+If your body lacks proper hydration, you may experience side effects and complications.
 Some of these can lead to ED.

 The greater the volume of blood cells and plasma in your body, the more efficiently it will flow through your veins and arteries.
 Dehydration can result in sexual dysfunction because a low volume of red blood cells and plasma prevents the corpus cavernosum (chambers inside the penis) from getting enough oxygen and nutrient-rich blood necessary to maintain an erection.

 When fluid levels in your body fall, your body will start to create the enzyme angiotensin.
 Angiotensin causes blood vessels to tighten.
-Your blood pressure will then increase, preventing enough blood flow throughout the body.
-The blood flow to the penis will also be affected making it more difficult to get an erection.
+Your blood pressure will then increase, preventing adequate blood flow throughout the body.
+The blood flow to the penis will also be affected, making it more challenging to get an erection.

 Increased blood pressure can affect your sex drive.
 Sustained levels of high blood pressure can damage the blood vessels and arteries.
 They become harder and narrower, reducing the blood flow permanently.
-A reduced blood flow can make the penis less sensitive affecting your sexual desire.
+Reduced blood flow can make the penis less sensitive, thus affecting your sexual desire.

 - Dry mouth